sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

 ### Compress your .mdkproject (Required for a customized client)

-If you haven't created your local `.mdkproject`, have a look at step 3 from [Build Your Mobile Development Kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial.
+If you haven't created your local `.mdkproject`, have a look at step 3 from [Build Your mobile development kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial.

-Compress your `.mdkproject` folder, the resulting zip file will be used to create a build job for a customized Mobile Development Kit client in Mobile Services admin UI.
+Compress your `.mdkproject` folder, the resulting zip file will be used to create a build job for a customized mobile development kit client in Mobile Services admin UI.

 ### Configure device platform signing profile in Mobile Services